clay/amphora/lib/routes/readme.md

 4.  _HATEOAS: no assumptions about additional actions are made without being described in the resource itself._  Excluding the basic HTTP method calls, we tell the client about additional resources available related to the current resource.

     Currently, we link to child resources with `{ _ref: '/full/resource/uri' }`.
 There is no assumption that the client knows about these child resources implicitly.
 More importantly, we don't expect the client to know about where resources are, their types, or that they should be linked together in any particular way, so we always reference to linked resources with an absolute uri.

+    For more information about the design decisions of `_ref`, see https://github.com/nymag/byline/issues/108

 ### Namespacing